polarwatch/datamanagement/guidelines/dmp_template.md

 > Updated October 4, 2024

 The official NOAA Data Management Handbook was released on October 1, 2024, providing comprehensive guidelines and requirements for managing data throughout its life cycle.
-The Appendix C of the Handbook contains Data Management Plan Template and this page is intended to provide easy access to the template to support our collabors in adhering to the guidelines.
+The Appendix C of the Handbook contains Data Management Plan Template (DMP).
+This DMP template page is intended to provide easy access to the template to support our collaborators in adhering to the guidelines.

 * Data Management Handbook : [Link to Complete NOAA Handbook](https://drive.google.com/file/d/1H0Sylq9dlby40xE27ipleWwGgQu6-rDu/view)
 * Appendix C - Data Management Plan Template : [PDF](../resources/NAO212-15B-DMP-template-releaseOct24.pdf) -- [Word](../resources/NAO212-15B-DMP-template-releaseOct24.docx) --  [Markdown](../resources/NAO212-15B-DMP-template-releaseOct24.md)